top of page

 I call these C-states: curiosity, creativity, collaboration, and constructive problem solving.

-In C-states, the brain becomes far more neuroplastic, meaning people can:
+In C-states, in what I call Create & Connect Mode, the brain becomes far more neuroplastic, meaning people can:

 • Learn new skills faster